 In the 1980s Epstein wrote his first biography, Sister Aimee: The Life of Aimee Semple McPherson, now in its fourth printing.
 His biography Nat King Cole was a 1999 New York Times Notable Book, reviewed on the cover of the NYT Book Review, and his biography of Edna St. Vincent Millay was a New York Public Library Honoree, “Books to Remember” for 2001.
 The Lincolns: Portrait of a Marriage, was named one of the “Best Books of 2008” by both The Wall Street Journal and The Chicago Sun-Times.
 His honors include a National Endowment for the Arts fellowship in 1974, a Guggenheim Fellowship in 1984, and an Academy Award for Lifetime Achievement from the American Academy of Arts and Letters in 2006.

-Epstein will be teaching a seminar entitled, “The Muse of History,” in the Washington College English Department in Spring 2014.
+Epstein taught a seminar entitled, “The Muse of History,” in the Washington College English Department in Spring 2014.
 For more information on Epstein’s work, please visit: http://www.danielmarkepstein.com/ Full press release announcement here.

 Senator Birch Bayh